donquixote/psr-4/psr-4.md

 2. Definitions
 --------------------

+- **Library:** The subject that this specification should apply to:
-- **Library:** A collection of PHP files (and possibly other files) in a directory structure.
+  * A collection of PHP files (and possibly other files) in a directory structure, or a subset of these files.
+  * The PHP classes that are defined in or provided by this library, or those of these PHP classes that should be subject to this spec.
+  * Optionally, documentation and meta information that belongs to the library, but might not be part of the directory structure.

-  Note: A larger project composed of multiple libraries may again be regarded as a library by itself.
+  Note: A larger project composed of multiple libraries may again be regarded as a library by itself, and be subject to this spec.

 - **Class:** The term "class" refers to PHP classes, interfaces, and traits.
   Note: We assume that every such class has a valid PHP class name.